-The orientation programme consists of Foundation Module and Intensive English Course.
-It is usually conducted during the first six weeks after the registration.
+The orientation programme is conducted during the first six weeks after the registration.
 However, the period of the programme depends on the time available between the registration of students by UGC and the commencement of the academic programmes of the faculty.
-The main aim of the programme is to guide students to become self-directed learners, improve their English language, communication, information technology (IT) and soft skills, and familiarize the students to university environment.
+The main aim of the programme is to guide students to become self-directed learners, improve their communication skills, information technology (IT) and soft skills, and familiarize the students to university environment.
 It also introduces students to the disciplines of Medical Laboratory Science, Nursing and Pharmacy.
 It also includes introduction to study skills required as a learner in higher education, seminar presentations, teamwork, time management, critical appraisal and academic writing.